Nancypatel1103/ComplianceClient/Hotspot 2.0/Hotspot 2.0.md

    ![image-22](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/02c31d87-d7b5-48e2-a4b1-2917ad283ec4)

 3. After clicking, a new window will open.
 From here you can change Enter **Status, Profile Name, Operator Name, Venue Name, Venue Type, Network Type, Domain, and Roaming Consortium OIs**.
-You can also delete **NAI realms** by clicking on the checkbox and clicking on delete.
+You can also delete **NAI Realm** by clicking the checkbox and clicking Delete.
+Also, you are interested in assigning already created NAI fields.
+Select the checkboxes based on the **NAI Realm** that are currently accessible.
+Assign the **NAI Realm** by selecting multiple unchecked checkboxes and pressing the Update button.

    ![image-23](https://github.com/Nancypatel1103/ComplianceClient/assets/153616269/6a0c43c4-5043-447b-8472-92f4f32aa745)